 Wienhoff provides comprehensive employee training programs for all types of companies.
 Our employee training course complies with DOT-required training guidelines for safety-sensitive employees.
 For non-regulated employers, this educational program ensures that your employees understand your testing program, learn about drug testing myths, and, most importantly, the dire consequences of drug use in the workplace.
 The class is customizable to your company’s policy and is available at your business location or online.

 DOT Urine Specimen Collection Technician and “Train the Trainer” Training

-The DOT requires that DOT Urine Specimen Collectors successfully complete a training program which includes both didactic instruction and proficiency testing.
+The DOT requires that DOT Urine Specimen Collectors successfully complete a training program that includes both didactic instruction and proficiency testing.
 Our dynamic program is far from the traditional “talking head,” boring classroom training.
-It incorporates group learning exercises, individualized coaching, uneventful and unusual mock collections and a comprehensive review of DOT collection guidelines.
-Instructors draw from over 20 years experience conducting DOT specimen collections to prepare students for the countless unforeseeable situations that present themselves while performing specimen collections.
+It incorporates group learning exercises, individualized coaching, uneventful and unusual mock collections, and a comprehensive review of DOT collection guidelines.
+Instructors draw from over 20 years’ experience conducting DOT specimen collections to prepare students for the countless unforeseeable situations that present themselves while performing specimen collections.
 This class is also available as a “Train the Trainer,” which equips students who are experienced Collectors (minimum one year experience required) to conduct Urine Specimen Collector Trainings.

 The DOT also requires that Technicians who conduct breath alcohol tests for regulated employees attend a didactic training that includes proficiency scenarios.
 Our eight-hour class fulfills this requirement using a highly interactive, dynamic educational model.
 Wienhoff employs the only two Lifeloc Master Trainers in the state who provide certification training on the use of Lifeloc brand evidential breath analyzers.
 This class is also available as “Train the Trainer” (minimum one year BAT experience required), which qualifies participants to conduct Breath Alcohol Technician Trainings.